BLKTECHNERD/SBA307/PreservingWildlife.md

 - Sign Up Form: The sign-up form enables users to actively engage and contribute by providing their name, phone number, and email.
 It serves as a registration form that encourages individuals to join the conservation movement.

-To run the website locally, follow these steps:

-1. Clone or download the project repository to your local machine.
-2. Open the `index.html` file in a web browser.
-3. Explore the different sections of the website, navigate through the pages, and interact with the buttons and forms.

-Customization: Feel free to customize the website according to your preferences.
-You can modify the content, styling, and add more pages or features to enhance the user experience.
-Make sure to update the file paths if you rename or reorganize any files or directories.

 Technologies Used: The project utilizes the following technologies: